IBM Cloud Docs

 Use these instructions to connect a Red Hat Enterprise Linux®-based IBM Cloud® Compute instance to a Network File System (NFS) share.
 For more information about how to order IBM Cloud® File Storage for Classic, see the Getting started tutorial.

 Before you begin, make sure that the host that is to access the File Storage for Classic volume is authorized.
-For more information, see Authorizing the host in the UI Authorizing the host from the CLIAuthorizing the host with Terraform.
+For more information, see Authorizing the host in the console Authorizing the host from the CLIAuthorizing the host with Terraform.

 Mounting the File Storage for Classic share